thomaspurchas/The-Handbrake-Distributed-Scheduler/Docs/source/specs/sendingFiles.rst

 Sending files
 =============

-To send file we will use FTP.
-Now write some more stuff in here.
+Sending files will use a super simple transfer protocol.